 This is the first pass at this project.
 However, I have a number of contacts in the data scene that are interested in running another set of these projects possibly in coordination with other classrooms around the world.
-If you are interested in participating, please contact me by filling out the form on my "Data for Good" page.
+If you are interested in participating, please contact me by filling out the contact form.

 Thank you and Stay Tuned